alpaka-group/llama/docs/pages/blobs.rst

 When a :ref:`view <label-view>` is created, it needs to be given an array of blobs.
 A blob is an object representing a flat region of memory where each byte is accessed using the subscript operator.
 The number of blobs and the size of each blob is a property determined by the mapping used by the view.
-All this is handled by :cpp:`allocView()`, but I needs to be given an allocator to handle the actual allocation of each blob.
+All this is handled by :cpp:`llama::allocView()`, but I needs to be given an allocator to handle the actual allocation of each blob.

 Every time a view is copied, it's array of blobs is copied too.
 Depending on the type of blobs used, this can have different effects, especially wrt. the behavior when views are copied.